Weight loss in people with HIV has many possible causes. If

 HIV.
 This type of illness is called an

 loss may be due to problems with nutrition.
-You may lose weight if you cannot
+You may lose weight if you can't

-eat enough food or if your body cannot absorb all the nutrients from the food
+eat enough food or if your body can't absorb all the nutrients from the food

 not feel like eating because you are sick to your stomach or food just doesn't